nest-desktop/nest-desktop/docs/user/setup.rst

 Now, NEST Server is running at http://localhost:5000.

-Read detailed information of NEST Server `here <https://nest-simulator.readthedocs.io/en/stable/nest_server.html>`__.
+Read the detailed information on NEST Server `here <https://nest-simulator.readthedocs.io/en/stable/nest_server.html>`__.

 4. Install NEST Desktop

-NEST Desktop is available on PyPI and can be installed with ``pip`` command:
+NEST Desktop is available on PyPI and can be installed with the ``pip`` command:

 .. code-block:: bash

   pip3 install nest-desktop [--user] [--upgrade]

-For more information read the full installing docs :doc:`here <setup>`.
+For more information read the complete installing guide :doc:`here <setup>`.

 5. Start NEST Desktop (in another terminal session):